-The graduate TA, Elizabeth Gillaspy, will run tutorial sessions in Kemeny 008, on Sunday, Tuesday, and Thursday evenings from 7:00pm to 9:00pm.
-Tutorials will begin on Tuesday, March 31.
+The two graduate TAs, Benjamin Linowitz and Ralf Rueckriemen, will run tutorial sessions in Kemeny 006, on Sunday, Tuesday, and Thursday evenings from 7:00pm to 9:00pm.
+Tutorials will begin on Sunday, March 30.

-The Tutor Clearinghouse will organize study groups for this course, and private one-on-one tutors are also sometimes available for Math 13.
-The tutors and study-group leaders are recruited on the basis that they have done well in the subject, and are trained by the Academic Skills Center.
+Also note that the Tutor Clearinghouse will organize study groups for this course, and private one-on-one tutors are also sometimes available for Math 13.
+The tutors and study group leaders are recruited on the basis that they have done well in the subject, and are trained by the Academic Skills Center.
 If you would like to have a tutor or sign up with a study group, please go to Collis 301 and fill out an application as early in the term as possible.